Presidents Day 2023 deals are here — shop these early deals on tech, furniture, apparel and more | CNN Underscored

 • The Home Depot: Shop discounted tools, appliances and more at The Home Depot right now.

-• Walmart: Walmart’s is offering discounts across every category, from home to tech to toys to vacuums.
+• Walmart: Walmart is offering discounts across every category, from home to tech to toys to vacuums.

 • Wayfair: Wayfair is offering savings on furniture, holiday decor and much, much more.